 Bourgeois’s exploration of self lives within the dreamscape of touch and expression.
 The exhibition invites the viewer into the artist’s private world, forming a collection of highly personal memories and ideas that in turn reflect the complexity and intimacy of Bourgeois’s practice.

-The works presented span the breadth of the artist’s oeuvre, from a rarely exhibited early wall relief and selection of plaster sculptures to previously unseen paintings, drawings, works on paper.
+The works presented span the breadth of the artist’s oeuvre, from a selection of plaster sculptures to previously unseen paintings, drawings and works on paper.
 Most of the works on paper were made during the last four years of Bourgeois’s life, and often feature words or phrases which evoke associations and memories.
 The interaction of image and text crystallizes the interplay of past and present.

 The exhibition is curated by Benjamin Shiff, who played a major role in the re-emergence of printmaking in Louise Bourgeois’s practice in the late 1980s, and who remained an important force in her creative use of the medium up until her last years.

 Unfolding across two galleries in Somerset, ‘Drawing Intimacy 1939 – 2010’ highlights the sensitivity and strength of Bourgeois’s artistic vision: ‘It is not an image I am seeking.
 It is not an idea.
 It is an emotion you want to recreate, an emotion of wanting, of giving, and of destroying.’

 This fall, ‘Louise Bourgeois.
 Paintings’ traveled from The Metropolitan Museum of Art, New York to the New Orleans Museum of Art, showing until 1 January 2023.
 ‘The Woven Child’, previously on view at The Hayward Gallery, London, ran at the Gropius Bau, Berlin until 23 October 2022.